mohakapoor/Sisyphus-Dashboard/readme.md

 ## 🎯 Project Overview

-**Sisyphus Dashboard** is a cyberpunk-themed, glassmorphism-styled monitoring dashboard for Raspberry Pi 5.
+**Sisyphus Dashboard** is a monitoring dashboard for Raspberry Pi 5 hosted on it.
 It provides real-time system statistics, Docker container monitoring, and ML model tracking through a modern web interface accessible globally via Cloudflare Tunnel.